RyanBayne/TwitchPress/readme.txt

 backup your site files and database.

 == Changelog ==
+= 1.2.3 =
+* DEV - TwitchPress_Settings_Permissions renamed to TwitchPress_Settings_Permissions
+* DEV - Default footer message will no longer be displayed.
+* DEV - New settings views are being added, they will be hidden until active extensions require them.
+* DEV - Internationalizing (i18n) files added for the first time.
+* DEV - Updated scopes description to insist on strict selection of required scopes only.
+* DEV - get_global_accepted_scopes() had a "twitch_scope" string changed to "twitchpress_scope".
+* DEV - CSV 2 POST plugin removed from extensions list.
+* DEV - The first official extension "TwitchPress Login Extension" added to extensions list.
+* DEV - New function twitchpress_validate_code() applied to administrator_main_account_listener().
+* DEV - Applied "$_SERVER['REQUEST_METHOD'] !== 'GET'" to $_GET listeners.
+* DEV - Updated user-friendly descriptions in scopes().
+* DEV - added "openid" scope to the scopes() function.
+* DEV - The $twitch_scopes variable has been updated with openid in TWITCHPRESS_Kraken5_Interface()
+* DEV - Removed the getUserObject() function which has never been used and is no longer usable.

 = 1.2.2 =
 * DEV - Notices class improved to allow easier creation of all class (color) of notices.
 * DEV - Changed Senior Developer role (seniordeveloper) to TwitchPress Developer (twitchpressdeveloper)